realStandal/redwood-rls-demo/README.md

 ### 4) Add RLS policies using a database migration

-Because Prisma does not support expressing security policies in its schema file, [RLS can be enabled](https://www.postgresql.org/docs/current/sql-altertable.html) and [`CREATE POLICY` commands](https://www.postgresql.org/docs/current/sql-createpolicy.html) can be added to a blank migration file created using the command below.
+Because Prisma does not support expressing security policies using its schema, [RLS can be enabled](https://www.postgresql.org/docs/current/sql-altertable.html) and [`CREATE POLICY` commands](https://www.postgresql.org/docs/current/sql-createpolicy.html) can be added to an existing migration file.
+A new, blank migration can be created using the command below.

 ```bash
 yarn rw prisma migrate dev --create-only
 ```

-Once the migration file has been created, RLS can be enabled and policies created on the database's tables.
-The following is a portion of [this repository's RLS migration](https://github.com/realStandal/redwood-rls-demo/blob/main/api/db/migrations/20230208064740_add_rls_policies/migration.sql) with comments to explain what each command is doing and why it's present.
+The following is a portion of [this repository's RLS migration](https://github.com/realStandal/redwood-rls-demo/blob/main/api/db/migrations/20230208064740_add_rls_policies/migration.sql) with explanations as to what each command is doing and why it's present.

 ```SQL
 -- 1) Enable row-level security on the "Tenants" table.